 9. The relationship itself

-Finally, happy couples are willing to talk about the relationship as a topic in its own right: what each person needs more of, what feels off, what they are grateful for.
-Treating the relationship as something you tend, rather than something that simply exists, keeps small issues from becoming large ones.
+Finally, happy couples are willing to talk about the relationship as a topic in its own right: what each person needs more of, what feels off, what they're grateful for, what they would like to change.
+Treating the relationship as something you actively tend — a thing that can be assessed, calibrated, and improved — keeps small issues from compounding into large ones.

 Comments (0)